pipe-cd/tutorial/content/en/40-deploy/02-pipeline.md

----
-title: "2.
-Deploy with a Customized Pipeline"
+# 2. Deploy with a Customized Pipeline
-weight: 2
-description: "Customize a pipeline and deploy"
----

 In this page, you will deploy with a customized pipeline like Canary release.